ruan-xian/PowerScraper/README.md

 To run the app, just run PowerScraper.exe.
 If you specified a username and password in options.json, the app will run automatically.
 Otherwise, you must somehow supply your credentials.
 There are two choices: command line arguments and manual typing when prompted.
+**As of October 22nd, manual typing is no longer supported.**
 If you wish to automate the app, you must either give credentials in the command line or in options.json.
 To give them in the command line:

 PowerScraper.exe \<username\> \<password\>

-All 3 of these options will run the same way.
+Both of these options will run the same way.

 **Results are stored in a folder called "output", located in the folder where the .exe is stored.**
 Logs are stored in a file called "ps.log".